-- 1. Retail commercial outlets for sale of food, hardware, and drugs. - 2.
-Service establishments such as barber or beauty shop, shoe repair shop, self-service laundry or dry cleaner, laundry or dry cleaning pick-up station. - 3.
-Automobile service station and automobile self-service station.

-The above uses are subject to the following limitations:

-- 1. Floor area of each individual outlet or establishment shall not exceed three thousand (3,000) sq. ft; - 2.
-Sale, display, preparation, and storage to be conducted within a completely enclosed building, and no more than twenty percent (20%) of floor area to be devoted to storage; - 3.
-Products to be sold only at retail; and - 4.
-Site and development plan approval is required for all developments (see Article 14).
+- 1. Retail commercial outlets for sale of food, hardware and drugs. - 2.
+Service establishments such as a barber or beauty shop, shoe repair shop, self-service laundry or dry cleaner, laundry or dry cleaning pick-up station. - The above uses are subject to the following limitations: (1) floor area of each individual outlet or establishment shall not exceed five thousand (5,000) square feet; (2) sale, display, preparation, and storage to be conducted within a completely enclosed building, and no more than twenty (20) percent of floor area to be devoted to storage; (3) products to be sold only at retail; and (4) site and development plan approval is required for all developments (see Article 14). - 3.
+Single family dwellings which existed within this district on the date of adoption or amendment of these land development regulations.

 - 1. On the same premises and in connection with permitted principal uses and structures, dwelling units only for occupancy by owners or employees thereof. - 2.
-On-site signs (see Section 4.19) - 3.
+On-site signs (see Section 4.2) - 3.
 Uses and structures which: - a.
-Are customarily accessory and clearly incidental and subordinate to permitted or permissible uses and structures. - b.
-Are located on the same lot as the permitted or permissible use or structure, or on a contiguous lot in the same ownership. - c.
+Are customarily accessory and clearly incidental and subordinate to permitted uses and structures. - b.
+Are located on the same lot as the permitted use or structure, or on a contiguous lot in the same ownership. - c.
 Do not involve operations or structures not in keeping with the character of the district.

 - 1. Any use or structure not specifically, provisionally, or by reasonable implication permitted herein. - 2.
 Residential uses, except as specified under CN accessory uses. - 3.
-Off-site signs. - 4.
-Class I landfills and Class III landfills (construction and demolition landfills).

-- A. Special Exceptions (see Articles 12 and 13) - 1.
+Simulated gambling device establishments (see Section 2.1 for definition of simulated gambling device and Section 4.2 for supplementary regulations). - 4.
+Slot machine establishments (see Section 2.1 for definition of slot machines and Section 4.2 for supplementary regulations).

+- 1. Automotive service and self service stations (see Section 4.2 for special design standards for automotive service and self service stations). - 2.
 Child care centers and overnight child care centers, provided: - a.
-No outdoor play activities shall be conducted before 8:00 a.m. or after 8:00 p.m. - b.
-Provision is made for areas for offstreet pick-up and drop-off of children. - 2.
-Banks and financial institutions. - 3.
-Churches and other houses of worship. - 4.
-Bed and breakfast inns. - 5.
-Building supply retailer (of less than 2,500 square feet of enclosed floor area and no outdoor storage yard). - 6.
-Automobile service station.
-(See Article 4.19.6). - B. Special Permits (see Article 14.6) - 1.
-Public buildings and facilities, unless otherwise specified (see Article 4.19.9).
+No outdoor play activities shall be conducted before 8 a.m. or after 8 p.m. - b.
+Provision is made for areas for offstreet pick-up and drop-off of children. - 3.
+Financial institutions - 4.
+Public Buildings and Facilities